ShayEatsMelon/ShayEatsMelon/README.md

-- 👋 Hi, I’m @ShayEatsMelon
+- 👋 Hi, I’m Shayan
-- 👀 I’m interested in melons
+- 👀 I’m interested in Python, web dev, game dev
-- 🌱 I’m currently learning melons
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on melon farms
+- 💞️ I’m looking to collaborate on web or game development projects
-- 📫 How to reach me call my melon manager: 696969420
+- 📫 How to reach me- send me a message

 <!---
 ShayEatsMelon/ShayEatsMelon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.